washcycle/forecast_model_api/README.md

 ## Model Deployment

-k8s is a common container orchestrator witha healthy ecosystem.
+k8s is a common container orchestrator with a healthy ecosystem.

 For repeatability and demo purposes I used minikube with Tailscale ingress to deploy the model and makei t accesible to the public internet.
 This can also be restirtied to a intranet as well.